 “Adult coloring requires modest attention focused outside of self-awareness, Dr. Bea says.
 “It’s a simple activity that takes us outside ourselves in the same way, cutting the lawn, knitting or taking a Sunday drive can all be relaxing.”

 What does adult coloring do to relax people?

 Dr. Bea cites three reasons adult coloring can be calming:

 - Attention flows away from ourselves.
-A simple act, such as coloring, takes your attention away from yourself and onto the present-moment event.
+A simple act, such as coloring, takes your attention away from yourself (and those things that are stressing you out!) and onto the present-moment event.
 “In this way, it is very much like a meditative exercise,” Dr. Bea says.

 - It relaxes the brain.
-When thoughts are focused on a simple activity, your brain tends to relax.
-“We are not disturbed by our own thoughts and appraisals,” he says.
-“The difficulties of life evaporate from our awareness, and both our bodies and our brains may find this rewarding.”
+When thoughts are focused on this simple activity, your brain tends to relax.
+“You’re not disturbed by your own thoughts and appraisals,” he says.
+“The difficulties of life evaporate from your awareness, and both your body and your brain may find this rewarding.”

 - Low stakes make it pleasurable.
-The fact that the outcome of coloring is predictable also can be relaxing.
+Go ahead: color outside the lines!
+The outcome of coloring isn’t predictable or prescriptive.
+It can be as neat — or as messy — as you choose, and this is one of its relaxing perks.
 “It is hard to screw up coloring, and, even if you do, there is no real consequence.
-As result, adult coloring can be a wonderful lark, rather than an arduous test of our capacities,” he adds.
+Adult coloring can be a wonderful escape, rather than a demanding test of our capacities,” he adds.

 Why does it help some people but not others?